Dell-AI/ODSC-east-2019/README.md

 This repository and the container includes libraries required for the workshop as well as notebooks that will used as exercises.

-We will release a 1.0 container by April 27th.

 ## Instructions for downloading the container

 1. Ensure that you have docker installed.
 Refer to [docker user guide](https://docs.docker.com/install/) for instructions to install docker.
 For Linux based systems, you can simply run the command ```sudo apt-get install docker.io```

-2. Download the docker container using the command ```docker pull dellai/odsc-east-2019:latest```
+2. Download the docker container using the command ```docker pull dellai/odsc-east-2019:1.0```

 3. Run the following command to start the container
 ```
 sudo docker run -it --rm -p 12345:12345 -p 12346:12346
         -e NotebookPort=12345
         -e NotebookToken="your-token"
-        dellai\odsc-east-2019:default bash
+        dellai\odsc-east-2019:1.0 bash
 ```

 4. The container will start and provide a bash prompt